-Note Some of the operations described in this section will require a reboot of the system to become effective.
-Need for reboot is indicated wherever required.
+Note Some of the operations described in this section require a reboot of the system.

-- 1. Select menu item 17 (Prevent multipathing/Suppress devices from VxVM's view) from the vxdiskadm main menu. - 2.
-At the following prompt enter the action to be taken:
+Select menu task 17 (Prevent multipathing/Suppress devices from VxVM's view) from the vxdiskadm main menu to prevent a device from being multipathed by the VxVM DMP driver (vxdmp), or to exclude a device from the view of VxVM:

+1. At the following prompt, confirm that you want to continue:

-Exclude Devices Menu: VolumeManager/Disk/ExcludeDevices
+''' Menu: VolumeManager/Disk/ExcludeDevices

-This operation might lead to some devices being suppressed from VxVM's view or prevent them from being multipathed by vxdmp (This operation can be reversed using the vxdiskadm command).
+This operation might lead to some devices being suppressed from VxVM's view or prevent them from being multipathed by vxdmp (This operation can be reversed using the vxdiskadm command). '''

 Do you want to continue ? [y,n,q,?] (default: y)